Online MBA Curriculum at the Leavey School of Business

 This course covers key issues in panel data analysis, with an emphasis on their applications in empirical research, especially empirical corporate finance.
 The course aims to introduce various econometric methods for analyzing panel data and develop core techniques to identify causal relations in the data.
 We will begin with the standard linear regressions, and extend to pooled, fixed effect, and random effect regression models; instrumental variables; differences-in-differences; selection models; and regression discontinuity.
 Students will be exposed to a broad range of applications in finance through reading academic papers and conducting their own empirical analysis.

-FNCE 2431 Machine Learning (4 units)
+ISBA 2418 Machine Learning with Finance (4 units)

 This course introduces participants to quantitative techniques and algorithms that are based on big data (numerical and textual) or are theoretical models of big systems or optimization that are currently being used widely in business.
 It introduces topics that are often qualitative but that are now amenable to quantitative treatment.
 The course will prepare participants for more rigorous analysis of large data sets elsewhere in the Online MBA curriculum, as well as introduce machine learning models and data analytics for business intelligence.